political-analysis/what-is-rationality/what-is-rationality.md

     This source is called darkness.

 N.B.
 This passage is from chapter 1 of [Stephen Mitchell's translation of the Tao Te Ching](http://acc6.its.brooklyn.cuny.edu/~phalsall/texts/taote-v3.html), for which I claim fair use.
 Consider buying it; it's a great book.

+In my opinion, human ability to reason outruns our ability to understand our processes of reasoning on a second-order level.
+Reasoning is a capability of our minds.
+Our minds are very complex and our understanding of them is very rudimentary.
+Our processes of reasoning are the outcome of a process of biological and social evolution, consisting of the Darwinian evolution of our brains and the transmission and evolution of intellectual DNA forward through history.

+Our rules for reasoning are, in my opinion, essentially encoded in our languages.
+Our languages are complex organs with many subdivisions such as mathematical language and technical jargon of various fields, which are outposts dotted around a complex, generalized "everyday" language.

+In my opinion, the most important wisdom about reasoning is contained in the rules governing our everyday languages.
+Good argumentation is mostly a matter of using everyday language in a way which adheres rigorously to common sense best practices of clarity and thoroughness.
+In other words, deeply understanding common sense about how to use language when attempting to discern the truth is the most important aspect of the development of rationality.
+Common sense, in other words, is the heart of rationality.

+Good reasoning is full of uniform and repeatable patterns.
+Some of these repeatable patterns can be systematized: for example, deductive logic, mathematics, and science all have a corpus of repeatable reasoning techniques of various degrees of formality.
+Understanding these patterns is important to the development of rationality.